williamhatcher/docs.tylerharrison.dev/docs/self-hosting/proxmox.md

 ### USB Passthrough

+#### VM (Virtual Machines)

+1. Go to the Proxmox web interface and click on your VM.
+2. Click on the `Hardware` tab.
+3. Click on the `Add` button and select `USB Device`.
+4. Select the USB device you want to passthrough and click `OK`.
+5. Click on the `Save` button.

+If you are using a USB device that is not recognized by the VM, you may need to instead pass the whole USB controller to the VM.
+To do this, follow the steps above, but instead of selecting a specific USB device, select the USB controller.

+#### LXC (Linux Containers)

 1. Go to the Proxmox web interface and click on the node that your LXC is on.
 2. Click on the `Shell` button.
 3. Run the following command to get a list of your USB devices: